Baked Greek Inspired Scampi Pasta Will Delight Your Family

 Countertime Lipid Defense Cleansing Oil

-Beautycounter's Countertime line is fantastic.
+The Countertime line is fantastic.
 Actress Kate Hudson tells Marie Claire that she uses the cleansing oil as part of her nightly routine.
-This luxurious, lightweight cleansing oil gently yet effectively removes makeup and impurities without stripping essential lipids from the skin.
-Rich in vitamin E, fatty acids, and our plant-derived Retinatural™ Complex, the formula reinforces the skin's fragile moisture barrier for a soothed, nourished complexion.
+This luxurious, lightweight cleansing oil gently yet effectively removes makeup and impurities without stripping the skin of essential lipids.
+Rich in vitamin E, fatty acids, and our plant-derived Retinatural Complex, the formula helps reinforce the skin's fragile moisture barrier for a soothed and nourished complexion.
 The Countertime Tetrapeptide Supreme Cream and Countertime Ultra Renewal Eye Cream are two of my must-have products.

 All Bright Brightening Facial Oil